nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ###Step 3

-Once it has finished cloning, browser to the 'OpenEmu' folder it cloned to.
+Once it has finished cloning, browse to the 'OpenEmu' folder it cloned to.

 ###Step 4